dynamsoft-docs/capture-vision-docs-server/programming/dotnet/user-guide/mrz-scanner.md

 ### Initialize the License Key

+If this is your first time using the library, you will need to obtain a trial license key.
+We recommend getting your own 30-day trial license through the following modal:

+{% include trialLicense.html %}

 Open the `Program.cs` file and add the following code inside the `Main` method to initialize the license for using the SDK in the application:

 ```csharp